Our Courses of Study

 Please note that you must enroll in the modules and also in the associated courses within the registration period.
 The registration is done via AlmaWeb or TOOL, in special cases via an email to our study office.
 With the module registration you automatically register for the module exam(s) too.
 Please note that you will not be allowed to take an exam without a valid registration.

 AlmaWeb is the study portal at Leipzig University – the campus management system.
-There you can view and download study certificates, view the course catalogue and exam registrations, or register in and deregister from modules.
+There you can view and download study certificates, view the course catalogue and exam registrations, or deregister from modules.

 TOOL is used by some faculties as an online registration system.
 The extended range of functions allows, for example the automated control of the module registration of students from different faculties.
 After the end of the registration period, the registrations are transferred to AlmaWeb.